-consumers switched banks during 2023.
 For the 12 months from October 2022 growth of approximately 1% in its cus- 67,000 new customers. tomer base.

-In an apparent contradiction of these gained in Q1 2023, which coincides with gains, the latest results from Brand Fi- a £200 switcher cashback programme nance found that NatWest declined in which ran from 23 January to 9 Febru- any UK bank in our research study. brand strength between 2023 and 2024, ary. driven by weaker performance on brand health measures such as consideration and reputation, as measured via nationally representative consumer research commissioned by Brand Finance each year.
+gains, the latest results from Brand Fi- a £200 switcher cashback programme nance found that NatWest declined in which ran from 23 January to 9 February UK bank in our research study. brand strength between 2023 and 2024, ary. driven by weaker performance on brand health measures such as consideration and reputation, as measured via nationally representative consumer research commissioned by Brand Finance each year.
 The same research found that Nat-West lags market leaders and challenger brands alike in brand love.

-Our research indicates that less of the general public were attracted to the Nat-West brand compared to the previous year, and yet we witnessed record customer acquisition rates for the bank.
+Our research indicates that less of the general public were attracted to the Nat-West brand compared to the previous vear, and vet we witnessed record customer acquisition rates for the bank.

 It may not be surprising to hear that the key to understanding this apparent discrepancy is money.
-In 2023, NatWest boosted its current account switch incentive promotion to be market-leading, offering new customers £200 if they latest Banking 500 ranking reveals that switched their main current account globally, NatWest brand value declined to NatWest.
-If all new customers were by \$374 million (down 4.9%) between marketing officer (CMO).

-ccording to the UK retail bought with this incentive, this could 2023 and 2024, due primarily to the payments regulator, imply that NatWest spent over £60m on drop in brand strength witnessed. record numbers of UK new customer acquisition last year.
+In 2023, NatWest boosted its current account switch incentive promotion to be market-leading, ccording to the UK retail bought with this incentive, this could 2023 and 2024, due primarily to the payments regulator, imply that NatWest spent over £60m on drop in brand strength witnessed. record numbers of UK new customer acquisition last year.